allo-protocol/allo-v2/contracts/strategies/proportional-payout/Spec.md

 ## Overview

-One way that some communities choose to distribute funds is proportionally to the number of votes that a project receives.
+One way that some communities choose to distribute funds is proportional to the number of votes that a project receives.
 In this strategy, project selection is important and the number of projects is usually limited.
 Then, if a project receives 10% of the votes, they'll receive 10% of the pool.